Accenture/accenture.github.io/_drafts/kubernetes-kcsp-cncf.md

 ---
 # Helping enterprises become cloud-native with Kubernetes

 We are excited to announce that Accenture is one of the founding members of the [Kubernetes Certified Service Provider (KCSP)](https://www.cncf.io/certification/kcsp/) program started by the Cloud Native Compute Foundation in collaboration with the Linux Foundation.
-Please see the full announcemnet for more details: [http://events.linuxfoundation.org/events/mesoscon-europe](http://events.linuxfoundation.org/events/mesoscon-europe)
+Please see the full announcement for more details: [https://www.cncf.io/announcement/2017/09/11/cloud-native-computing-foundation-announces-first-kubernetes-certified-service-providers/](https://www.cncf.io/announcement/2017/09/11/cloud-native-computing-foundation-announces-first-kubernetes-certified-service-providers/)

 !["Kubernetes"](/img/posts/kubernetes-kcsp-cncf/kubernetes-logo.png "Kubernetes"){: style="text-align: center; margin: 0 auto; display: block"}